Geethen/geeforec.github.io/content/post/practical-6.md

 var FireCCI = ee.ImageCollection('ESA/CCI/FireCCI/5_1');
 ```

-The first two datasets imported correspond to those already available within GEE and are the Shuttle Radar Topography Mission (SRTM) digital elevation dataset and the MODIS Fire_cci Burned Area pixel product version 5.1 (FireCCI51).
-Below we describe how to import a dataset available locally into GEE.
-You can download and save the required boundary shapefile for the Kruger National Park (Kruger) from [here](https://drive.google.com/file/d/1omD5vPk4LMQSnC2BHJCg6GlnmpzBsFQG/view?usp=sharing).
+The first dataset, [SRTM90](https://developers.google.com/earth-engine/datasets/catalog/CGIAR_SRTM90_V4), is a Digital Elevation Model (DEM) from the Shuttle Radar Topography Mission (SRTM).
+The second, [FireCCI51](https://developers.google.com/earth-engine/datasets/catalog/ESA_CCI_FireCCI_5_1), is a Fire_cci Burned Area pixel product version 5.1 from MODIS.
+Figure 1 below, describes how to import the boundary shapefile for the Kruger National Park (Kruger) from files stored locally on your hard-drive.
+You can download and save the required files from [here](https://drive.google.com/file/d/1omD5vPk4LMQSnC2BHJCg6GlnmpzBsFQG/view?usp=sharing).

 ![](/images/prac6_f1.png)
-**Figure 1:** Line chart of annual rainfall in Braulio Carrillo National Park from 2000 to 2019.
+**Figure 1:** Process to upload a shapefile into GEE as a new assest imported into the script as a FeatureColection

 ***

 **Filtering data**

-We first define variables for the temporal and spatial windows of interest.
+First define your variables for the temporal and spatial windows of interest.
 We will use these variables to filter our data before processing.

 ```js
 var startDate = ee.Date.fromYMD(2001,1,1);